-The framework has been tested in three different environments: Our HRI laboratory, the main entrance to our Informatics Forum and the VIRAT data set.
-A quantitative comparison, depicted in Fig. 5, demonstrates how our proposed framework outperforms alternatives in terms of NLL -Eq.
-(5), including a state-of-the-art approach of Ziebart et al., a Maximum Entropy Markov Model algorithm and a random walk baseline procedure.
+The framework has been tested in three different environments: the main entrance to our Informatics Forum, our HRI laboratory and the VIRAT data set (Fig. 5).
+A quantitative comparison, depicted in Fig. 6, demonstrates how our proposed framework outperforms alternatives in terms of NLL - Eq.
+(4), including a state-of-the-art approach of Ziebart et al., a Maximum Entropy Markov Model algorithm and a random walk baseline procedure.

 Comparison metric.
-In each experiment, we have one demonstrated path, a sequence of states $s_t$ and actions $a_t$ , generated by all agents for a specific configuration of a scene.
+In each experiment, we have one demonstrated path, a sequence of states s_t and actions a_t , generated by all agents for a specific configuration of a scene.
 We compare the demonstrated path with the probabilistic distribution over paths generated by our IRL algorithm using the Negative Log-Loss (NLL) of a trajectory, as in [1], defined as follows:

-$$NLL(s) = E{\pi(a \mid s)} \Big[ -\log \prod{t} \pi(a_t \mid s_t) \Big]$$ (5)
+$$NLL(s) = E{\pi(a \mid s)} \Big[-\log \prod{t} \pi(a_t \mid s_t) \Big]$$ (4)

-The NLL represents the expectation of the log-likelihood of a trajectory s under a policy $\pi(a \mid s)$ .
+The NLL represents the expectation of the log-likelihood of a trajectory s under a policy $\pi(a \mid s)$.
 This metric measures the probability of drawing the demonstrated trajectory from the learnt distribution over all possible trajectories.